-More than likely, convicts are enrolled in a reentry program before their release from prison.
-These types of support systems are put in place in advance, to ensure that these men and women have a pathway to normalcy and eventually success.
+More than likely, convicts are enrolled in a re-entry program before their release from prison.
+These support systems ensure these men and women have a pathway to normalcy and success.

-A reentry program may be the only support for those with criminal backgrounds, and both secular and faith-based programs are available.
-The Prisoner Reentry Initiative is supported by the United States Department of Justice.
+A re-entry program may be the only support for those with criminal backgrounds, and secular and faith-based programs are available.
+The United States Department of Justice supports the Prisoner Re-entry Initiative.
 This program targets both youthful offenders as well as adults.
-(See links at the end of the article for reentry programs)
+(See links at the end of the article for re-entry programs.)

 Truck Driving Jobs

 Many people with a record have found successful careers in the trucking industry.
-The industry is always hiring, and you have a chance to get a job, depending on the type of crime.
-There is, also a requirement that the criminal offense is 5 to 10 years old.
-Talk to the recruiter about your background to find out the rules of that company.
+The industry is always hiring, and you can get a job depending on the type of crime.
+There is also a requirement that the criminal offense is 5 to 10 years old.
+Talk to the recruiter about your background to learn the company’s rules.

 Trucking is also great if you hate to be cooped up and love to stay on the road!
-There are many trucking companies looking for drivers with and without experience.
+Many trucking companies are looking for drivers with and without experience.

-You will need to check the hiring policy of the company, as many companies will hire people with a criminal record.
+You must check the company’s hiring policy, as many companies hire people with criminal records.
 Many offer help with financing for training and getting your CDL license.
 Within a few months, you can be on the road and earn a living.

-Having a criminal record doesn’t stop you from starting your own small business.
-Being self-employed is a great way to regain your place in society, and earn a living for yourself and your family.
+A criminal record doesn’t stop you from starting your own small business.
+Being self-employed is a great way to regain your place in society and earn a living for yourself and your family.
 Furthermore, you will not have to worry about others digging into your background or judging you for past mistakes.